remix-run/remix/packages/create-remix/templates/fly-stack/README.md

 ## Before you get started

-Note apps on Fly require a globally unique name, in this repo our initializer script will use the name of the current directory.
+Note apps on Fly require a globally unique name, in this repo our initializer script will use the name of the current directory, plus 4 random characters, you can change this at anytime BEFORE you deploy.
 Run this command to update relevant files with the name of your app (the current directory)

 ```sh
 node scripts/init.mjs